Johora-Juhi/uTech-client/README.md

 # uTech

-In This responsive website user can sort the filter the products based on their brands and availibility
+In This responsive website user can filter the products based on their brands and availibility.
+Some extra features are also added here like adding new product, deleting specific product

 ## Project run